Thanksyy/thanksyy.github.io/index.md

 ## Brief Biography

-Dr. Luo received his Ph.D. degree in Computer Science from [Tsinghua University](https://www.tsinghua.edu.cn/) in 2023, under the supervision of [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
+Dr. Luo received his Ph.D. degree in Computer Science from [Tsinghua University](https://www.tsinghua.edu.cn/) in 2023, while being supervised by [Prof. Guoliang Li](http://dbgroup.cs.tsinghua.edu.cn/ligl/).
-He is currently an Assistant Professor at the [Data Science and Analytics Thrust](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/), [Information Hub](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/) of [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/).
+Currently, he serves as an Assistant Professor at the [Data Science and Analytics Thrust](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/), [Information Hub](https://hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/) of [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/).

 <!-- I obtained my B.Eng. from the [University of Electronic Science and Technology of China](http://www.uestc.edu.cn/) in 2018. -->

-His research mission is to democratize data analytics by developing systems and tools that simplify the data analytics pipeline through the use of visualization, data management, and artificial intelligence techniques.
-His focus is on assisting users, particularly novices, to better comprehend and utilize massive data with ease and efficiency.
+His research mission aims to democratize data analytics by developing systems and tools that simplify the data analytics pipeline.
+He accomplishes this through the use of visualization, data management, and artificial intelligence techniques.
+His primary focus is on assisting users, especially novices, in comprehending and utilizing massive data with ease and efficiency.
-Specifically, his current research interests include <i>intelligent visual analytics</i>, <i>automatic visualization</i>, and <i>data management for data science</i>.
+Specifically, his current research interests include <i>intelligent visual analytics</i>, <i>orchestrating data analytics pipeline</i>, and <i>data management for data science</i>.

 <hr>

-I am actively seeking self-motivated PhD students and research interns.
-If you are interested in working with me, please email me your CV and transcripts for all degrees.
+I am currently actively seeking self-motivated [PhD students](https://luoyuyu.vip/files/positions.pdf) (2023 Fall, 2024 Spring/Fall) and research interns.
+If you are interested in working with me, please send an email with your CV and transcripts for all degrees.

 ## Selected Publications
 <ol>